chuash/courseproject/CodeBook.md

 * "timebodyaccelerationjerkstandarddeviationx"/"timebodyaccelerationjerkstandarddeviationy"/"timebodyaccelerationjerkstandarddeviationz"
 	- correspond to tBodyAccJerk-std()-XYZ(original feature variable names)

 * "timebodygyroscopemeanx"/"timebodygyroscopemeany"/"timebodygyroscopemeanz"
 	- correspond to tBodyGyro-mean()-XYZ(original feature variable names)

 * "timebodygyroscopestandarddeviationx"/"timebodygyroscopestandarddeviationy"/"timebodygyroscopestandarddeviationz"
-	-correspond to tBodyGyro-std()-XYZ(original feature variable names)
+	- correspond to tBodyGyro-std()-XYZ(original feature variable names)

 * "timebodygyroscopejerkmeanx"/"timebodygyroscopejerkmeany"/"timebodygyroscopejerkmeanz"
-	-correspond to tBodyGyroJerk-mean()-XYZ(original feature variable names)
+	- correspond to tBodyGyroJerk-mean()-XYZ(original feature variable names)

 * "timebodygyroscopejerkstandarddeviationx"/"timebodygyroscopejerkstandarddeviationy"/"timebodygyroscopejerkstandarddeviationz"
-	-correspond to tBodyGyroJerk-std()-XYZ(original feature variable names)
+	- correspond to tBodyGyroJerk-std()-XYZ(original feature variable names)

 * "timebodyaccelerationmagnitudemean"
-	-correspond to tBodyAccMag-mean()(original feature variable names)
+	- correspond to tBodyAccMag-mean()(original feature variable names)

 * "timebodyaccelerationmagnitudestandarddeviation"
-	-correspond to tBodyAccMag-std()(original feature variable names)
+	- correspond to tBodyAccMag-std()(original feature variable names)

 * "timegravityaccelerationmagnitudemean"
-	-correspond to tGravityAccMag-mean()(original feature variable names)
+	- correspond to tGravityAccMag-mean()(original feature variable names)

 * "timegravityaccelerationmagnitudestandarddeviation"
-	-correspond to tGravityAccMag-std()(original feature variable names)
+	- correspond to tGravityAccMag-std()(original feature variable names)

 * "timebodyaccelerationjerkmagnitudemean"
-	-correspond to tBodyAccJerkMag-mean()(original feature variable names)
+	- correspond to tBodyAccJerkMag-mean()(original feature variable names)

 * "timebodyaccelerationjerkmagnitudestandarddeviation"
-	-correspond to tBodyAccJerkMag-std()(original feature variable names)
+	- correspond to tBodyAccJerkMag-std()(original feature variable names)

 * "timebodygyroscopemagnitudemean"
-	-correspond to tBodyGyroMag-mean()(original feature variable names)
+	- correspond to tBodyGyroMag-mean()(original feature variable names)

 * "timebodygyroscopemagnitudestandarddeviation"
-	-correspond to tBodyGyroMag-std()(original feature variable names)
+	- correspond to tBodyGyroMag-std()(original feature variable names)

 * "timebodygyroscopejerkmagnitudemean"
-	-correspond to tBodyGyroJerkMag-mean()(original feature variable names)
+	- correspond to tBodyGyroJerkMag-mean()(original feature variable names)

 * "timebodygyroscopejerkmagnitudestandarddeviation"
-	-correspond to tBodyGyroJerkMag-std()(original feature variable names)
+	- correspond to tBodyGyroJerkMag-std()(original feature variable names)

 * "frequencybodyaccelerationmeanx"/"frequencybodyaccelerationmeany"/"frequencybodyaccelerationmeanz"
-	-correspond to fBodyAcc-mean()-XYZ(original feature variable names)
+	- correspond to fBodyAcc-mean()-XYZ(original feature variable names)

 * "frequencybodyaccelerationstandarddeviationx"/"frequencybodyaccelerationstandarddeviationy"/"frequencybodyaccelerationstandarddeviationz"
-	-correspond to fBodyAcc-std()-XYZ(original feature variable names)
+	- correspond to fBodyAcc-std()-XYZ(original feature variable names)

 * "frequencybodyaccelerationmeanfrequencyx"/"frequencybodyaccelerationmeanfrequencyy"/"frequencybodyaccelerationmeanfrequencyz"
-	-correspond to fBodyAcc-meanFreq()-XYZ(original feature variable names)
+	- correspond to fBodyAcc-meanFreq()-XYZ(original feature variable names)

 * "frequencybodyaccelerationjerkmeanx"/"frequencybodyaccelerationjerkmeany"/"frequencybodyaccelerationjerkmeanz"
-	-correspond to fBodyAccJerk-mean()-XYZ(original feature variable names)
+	- correspond to fBodyAccJerk-mean()-XYZ(original feature variable names)

 * "frequencybodyaccelerationjerkstandarddeviationx"/"frequencybodyaccelerationjerkstandarddeviationy"/"frequencybodyaccelerationjerkstandarddeviationz"
-	-correspond to fBodyAccJerk-std()-XYZ(original feature variable names)
+	- correspond to fBodyAccJerk-std()-XYZ(original feature variable names)

 * "frequencybodyaccelerationjerkmeanfrequencyx"/"frequencybodyaccelerationjerkmeanfrequencyy"/"frequencybodyaccelerationjerkmeanfrequencyz"
-	-correspond to fBodyAccJerk-meanFreq()-XYZ(original feature variable names)
+	- correspond to fBodyAccJerk-meanFreq()-XYZ(original feature variable names)

 * "frequencybodygyroscopemeanx"/"frequencybodygyroscopemeany"/"frequencybodygyroscopemeanz"
-	-correspond to fBodyGyro-mean()-XYZ(original feature variable names)
+	- correspond to fBodyGyro-mean()-XYZ(original feature variable names)

 * "frequencybodygyroscopestandarddeviationx"/"frequencybodygyroscopestandarddeviationy"/"frequencybodygyroscopestandarddeviationz"
-	-correspond to fBodyGyro-std()-XYZ(original feature variable names)
+	- correspond to fBodyGyro-std()-XYZ(original feature variable names)

 * "frequencybodygyroscopemeanfrequencyx"/"frequencybodygyroscopemeanfrequencyy"/"frequencybodygyroscopemeanfrequencyz"
-	-correspond to fBodyGyro-meanFreq()-XYZ(original feature variable names)
+	- correspond to fBodyGyro-meanFreq()-XYZ(original feature variable names)

 * "frequencybodyaccelerationmagnitudemean"
-	-correspond to fBodyAccMag-mean()(original feature variable names)
+	- correspond to fBodyAccMag-mean()(original feature variable names)

 * "frequencybodyaccelerationmagnitudestandarddeviation"
-	-correspond to fBodyAccMag-std()(original feature variable names)
+	- correspond to fBodyAccMag-std()(original feature variable names)

 * "frequencybodyaccelerationmagnitudemeanfrequency"
-	-correspond to fBodyAccMag-meanFreq()(original feature variable names)
+	- correspond to fBodyAccMag-meanFreq()(original feature variable names)

 * "frequencybodyaccelerationjerkmagnitudemean"
-	-correspond to fBodyBodyAccJerkMag-mean()(original feature variable names).
+	- correspond to fBodyBodyAccJerkMag-mean()(original feature variable names).
 Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodyaccelerationjerkmagnitudestandarddeviation"
-	-correspond to fBodyBodyAccJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyAccJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodyaccelerationjerkmagnitudemeanfrequency"
-	-correspond to fBodyBodyAccJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyAccJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to 	README.md para.11

 * "frequencybodygyroscopemagnitudemean"
-	-correspond to fBodyBodyGyroMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodygyroscopemagnitudestandarddeviation"
-	-correspond to fBodyBodyGyroMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 	para.11

 * "frequencybodygyroscopemagnitudemeanfrequency"
-	-correspond to fBodyBodyGyroMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodygyroscopejerkmagnitudemean"
-	-correspond to fBodyBodyGyroJerkMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroJerkMag-mean()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodygyroscopejerkmagnitudestandarddeviation"
-	-correspond to fBodyBodyGyroJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroJerkMag-std()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to README.md 		para.11

 * "frequencybodygyroscopejerkmagnitudemeanfrequency"
-	-correspond to fBodyBodyGyroJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
+	- correspond to fBodyBodyGyroJerkMag-meanFreq()(original feature variable names).Note: the original name has an error and has been cleaned up.
 Refer to 		README.md para.11